 Essential Files (maps, charts, pictures, or documents)

-amendment: any material added to soil to make it more productive.
-This could include fertilizer, or compost
+amendment: any material added to soil to make it more productive such as fertilizer or compost

 concentration: the ratio of the mass or volume of a substance (solute) to the mass or volume of the solvent or solution